 Our open approach gives the input of creative minds from various disciplines a field to play around in.
 We actively seek out such collaborations.
 Musicians have ample space for improvisation and variation.
 Visual artists, choreographers, authors and urban designers can contribute to the realization of a piece, a creative process that is always in flux.

-We also investigate and develop musical applications through which people can largely influence their experience of an environment.
-This research has resulted in an app that links GPS navigation with live electronics.
-The electronics provide a sonic layer that can grow out of sounds around a specific spot, but can also have its own separate character.
-By moving around this area visitors control changes in the sonic overlay, and as a consequence their experience of their surroundings.
-They are not simply consumers anymore, but have become performers as well.
-We provide the components, they build the musical narrative.
+Lastly, we develop new instruments, techniques and software.
+We investigate and develop musical applications through which people can influence their experience of an environment and a composition.
+One example is the Walk With Me-app; by moving around an area, visitors control changes in the sonic overlay, and as a consequence their experience of their surroundings.
+You are not simply consumers anymore, but you have become a performer.
+We provide the components; you build the musical narrative.